 A popular plant for any kitchen garden, tomatoes come in all different varieties.
-The most common to obtain are those used raw in salads, but of course different varieties are available—from those that are delicious sliced and fried, to those that are used to create tasty soups and sauce bases.
+They are often just used raw in salads, but of course, there are so many uses—from slicing and frying to tasty soups and sauce bases.
 With the right knowledge, tomatoes will give you a steady crop for use in the kitchen to make your own flavoursome sauces the whole year round.

 Sauce tomatoes are somewhat bland if eaten raw, but when cooked, the flavour is released to make a rich and nutritious base, full of vitamin C, potassium, folate, vitamin K, and the antioxidant lycopene, which has been linked to many health benefits, including reducing the risks of heart disease and cancer.
 So which are the varieties worth selecting for your garden?